REGISTRATION OF CERTAIN PROFESSIONS AND OCCUPATIONS

 (5) a person, duly licensed, registered, or certified in another state, territory, the District of Columbia, or a foreign country, who is incidentally in the commonwealth to provide service as part of an emergency response team working in conjunction with disaster relief officials; and

-(6) a person giving massage in a sporting, health or other event that is non-compensatory and under the supervision of a licensed massage therapist.
+(6) a person giving massage in a sporting, health or other event, whether on a single day or on consecutive days, that is non-compensatory and under the supervision of a licensed massage therapist.